oddluck/limnoria-plugins/SpiffyTitles/README.md

     !config supybot.plugins.SpiffyTitles.channelWhitelist ""

-`ignoredDomainPattern` - ignore domains matching this pattern.
-Default value: `""`

-`whitelistDomainPattern` - ignore any link without a domain matching this pattern.
-Default value: `""`

 ### Pro Tip

 You can ignore domains that you know aren't websites.
 This prevents a request from being made at all.